Mahdisadjadi/gene-similarity/README.md

 # gene-similarity
-A data visualization of gene similarity across ethnicities using National Geographic data
+A data visualization of gene similarity across ethnicities using National Geographic data from Geno 2.0 Next Generation ([link](https://genographic.nationalgeographic.com/reference-populations-next-gen/)).

 # Files & directory
 The repository is made of two main files: